yehohanan7/flux/README.md

 ![architecture](https://raw.githubusercontent.com/yehohanan7/flux/master/static/architecture.png)

 ### Aggregate
-[Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) accepts commands and publishes events.
+[Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) accepts commands and generates events.

 This is how you can define an aggregate in Flux: